 3-6 weeks: 13-15 cc/ml each feeding (two feedings–again, may be LESS depending on size of rabbit!
 A cottontail will take so much LESS–about half of this!.)

 Domestics are weaned about 6 weeks.
 Cottontails wean and release about 3-4 weeks and jackrabbits much later (9+ weeks).
 Feed only twice a day up to these TOTAL amounts.
 You may find an eyedropper or syringe easiest to use.
 Feed them upright, and go slowly watching them lick and swallow so they do not aspirate.
 For domestic rabbits, if you have a healthy adult rabbit at home and you can collect cecotropes (the soft chain-like droppings that the rabbit usually eats) then these can be mixed with the KMR or goat milk to give the baby bunny normal bacteria for its intestinal tract.
 Only one cecotrope per day for 4-5 days is needed.
 This is particularly important for rabbits under one week of age.
-Acidophilus capsules for humans, opened and sprinkled some in milk, works well too.
+Acidophilus capsules for humans, opened and sprinkled some in formula, works well too.

 As soon as their eyes are open, you may introduce the bunnies to hay, such as oat and timothy hay, some alfalfa, and pellets, and for wild ones, add dark leafy veggies such as dandelion greens, carrot tops, parsley, grated carrots, etc. Keep the greens fresh, moist, and stand them up in a heavy mug of water.
 Change greens often.
 If this is a wild rabbit, you do not need to introduce pellets.
 If this is a domestic rabbit baby, then you may introduce plain alfalfa pellets at 2 weeks of age (please refer to the handout Care of Rabbits for more information on diet).
 Wild rabbits should be released as soon as they are eating hay and greens and are approximately 5 inches in body length (for cottontails) and are afraid of you (about 3-4 weeks).
 Jackrabbits are released much later (9 weeks up).
 They will be small, but the longer you keep them, the more agitated and difficult to handle they will become, and the less likely their chances for survival in the wild.
 They may be easily injured in your care as they attempt to get free.
-For wild bunnies, please do not raise them yourself, but take them to a wildlife rehabber near you.
+For wild bunnies, please do not raise them yourself, but take them to a rehabber!
+Google your state and wildlife rehabber or see links above.

 Modified from an original document from :